Lawmaker accused of kicking boy pleads guilty to 3 charges

 TOPEKA, Kan.
 (AP) - A Kansas legislator accused of kicking a high school student in the testicles pleaded guilty Monday to three lesser misdemeanor charges of disorderly conduct and was placed on a year’s probation under a deal with the local prosecutor.

-Samsel had faced three misdemeanor criminal charges of battery following what the local prosecutor described as “rude, insulting or angry” interactions with two students, ages 15 or 16, during an April 28 art class at the high school in his hometown of Wellsville, about 45 miles (72 kilometers) southwest of Kansas City.
+Samsel had faced three misdemeanor criminal charges of battery following what the local prosecutor described as “rude, insulting or angry” interactions with two students, during an April 28 art class at the high school in his hometown of Wellsville, about 45 miles southwest of Kansas City.
 One student told a sheriff’s deputy that Samsel had manhandled him and kicked him, according to an affidavit from the deputy.
+Both students were identified only by initials in court documents; both were born in 2005, making them 15 or 16.

 The lawmaker said in a Facebook post last month that “extreme” stress caused him to have “an isolated episode of mania with psychotic features” in a classroom.
 He disclosed that he was undergoing mental health treatment and surrendered his state substitute teacher’s license.

-“I just want to say I’m sorry for what happened,” Samsel said during a 12-minute district-court hearing.
+“I just want to say I’m sorry for what happened,” Samsel said during an 12-minute district-court hearing.
 “I never intended to hurt anybody.”

 Kansas law says disorderly conduct includes “engaging in noisy conduct tending reasonably to arouse alarm, anger or resentment in others.”
 It is a lesser charge than battery, with a maximum sentence of 30 days in a county jail and a fine of up to $500.
 The battery charge carried a possible sentence of up to six months in jail and a fine of up to $1,000.